 The lavish lifestyle of a Hollywood star, the bank roll of a Wall Street executive, the body and relationships of a super model, these are the things we tell ourselves we desire.
 But is this really what we want or are we allowing society to influence and dictate our way of thinking?
 Although we don’t consciously recognize the fleeting feelings of joy provided by life aims commonly held in the western world, it is certain that they’ll eventually leave us unfulfilled because they’re bound to the ultimate reality of impermanence.
 In fact, when we allow our happiness to be dependent upon external acquisition and achievement, we very much put ourselves in a position that’s similar to a hamster running on a wheel or a dog chasing it’s own tail.

-Truth be told it’s lasting fulfillment that we’re after and although we naively assume otherwise, no amount of money, material possessions, social status or sex can supply us with that.
+Truth be told it’s lasting fulfillment that we’re after and although we naively assume otherwise, no amount of money, material possessions, social status or sex (although porn sites like Midgetporn might give us those ideas) can supply us with that.
 Fortunately, however, by consistently and persistently asking ourselves ‘What do I want in life?’, we can discover the appropriate ways to increase our happiness and get the most out of life.

 Conditioned to Crave the Impermanent: